About the AustSTEM Foundation

 Julian, like John, wants to raise average STEM literacy across Australia - not just improve it in areas of high relative social advantage.
 For both Julian and John, this means concentrating on the Primary sector.

 John Phillips is a systems engineer with extensive international telecommunications project and employee relations experience.
-He manages education projects for The Warren Centre, and co-founded SLAM Education in Newcastle.
+He managed education projects for The Warren Centre, and co-founded SLAM Education in Newcastle.

 John was promoting STEM well before it entered mainstream consciousness, and is now actively supporting only those projects and initiatives which are sustainable over the long term, and have the potential to raise the level of STEM literacy.